Is Your Loved One Struggling with Addiction?

 - Increase in Use Over Time – This is a result of tolerance-building – the longer a person abuses a substance, the greater the amount they will need in order to feel the desired effects.

-- Lying and Secretive Behaviour – Addicts often lie in an attempt to hide their problem, creating varied stories and excuses to deflect attention from themselves.
+- Lying and Secretive Behaviour – Addicts often lie in an attempt to hide their problems, creating varied stories and excuses to deflect attention from themselves.

 - Change in Spending Habits – Unexplained financial trouble and careless spending habits are all signs of addiction.